ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 **accessor** because it accesses a value in an object.
 In the real world everyone calls them **getters**.
 A getter is a method that takes no arguments and has a non-\ ``void`` return type.
-In Java they are almost always named something that starts with ``get`` and they usually just return the value of one of the object’s instance variables.
+In Java they are almost always named something that starts with ``get``, and they usually just return the value of one of the object’s instance variables.
 For example, the ``Turtle`` class has several getters, ``getWidth`` and ``getHeight`` which return the width and the height of a ``Turtle`` object and ``getXPos`` and ``getYPos`` which return the x